 A friend once told me that if given a choice between pie or cake, she would choose pie!
-Some of her favorites, beside this banana cream pie, is pumpkin pie and apple pie.
+Some of her favorites, besides this banana cream pie, are pumpkin pie and apple pie.
 They all feed her heart, soul and stomach!

 How do you make Banana Cream Pie from Scratch?

 Banana cream pie seems like it should be difficult, but it’s a simple recipe, easy to make.
-Made up of 3 main components, the pie crust, the filling and lots of whip cream!
+Made up of 3 major components, the pie crust, the filling and lots of whip cream!

 The pie needs to be blind-baked before I add the filling.
 The best way to blind-bake your pie crust is by using pie weights.
 I have found if you leave the pie weights out; it causes the crust to shrink.
 I love these pie weights.
 They’re not expensive at all and always work great.
 As an alternative, you can also use dried beans.